thierrydrmv/thierrydrmv/README.md

    - 🚀 I’m currently studying on Trybe

-   - 📝 I’m currently learning about HTML, CSS, JavaScript and C#
+   - 📝 I’m currently learning about HTML, CSS and JavaScript.

-   - 💻 I’m working at GSO as a developer assistant

    - 💡 Curiosity: I like reading, sports and gaming